Lilydev-by-jade/lilyui/README.md

 ## License

-The source code in this repository is licensed under the [MIT License](/LICENSE).
+Original source code in this repository is licensed under the [MIT License](/LICENSE), unless stated otherwise.

+Some components may include content from [Lucide](https://lucide.dev/), which are licensed under the [ISC License](https://lucide.dev/license).

+The icon art included in `src/lib/components/icons/brand` are All Rights Reserved under their respective owners.